 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Wonderful cities in Italy, travelling by train!.
-Start your visit in Florence (capital of Italy’s Tuscany region, is home to many masterpieces of Renaissance art and architecture) after that, continue to Siena (famous for its cuisine, art, museums, medieval cityscape and the Palio, a horse race held twice a year in Piazza del Campo) and finally, Rome (the Eternal City, with its stunning architecture like the Colosseum and the Roman Forum and delicious food).
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.
+Start your visit in Florence (capital of Italy’s Tuscany region, is home to Renaissance art and architecture) after that, continue to Siena (famous for its cuisine, art, museums, medieval cityscape and Piazza del Campo) and finally, Rome (the Eternal City, with its stunning architecture like the Colosseum and the Roman Forum and delicious food).

 The city of Florence sits nestled among the rolling Tuscan hills, with an unmistakable skyline dominated by the fabulous Duomo.
 With so much Renaissance art and culture, shopping opportunities, and incredible culinary delights, you will be spoiled for choices in what to do and see in this exciting capital city of Tuscany.
 Florence's museums, palaces, and churches house some of the greatest artistic treasures in the world.